 Review summary: Sony A7R III vs Panasonic G5

 So what conclusions can be drawn?
-Is the Sony A7R III better than the Panasonic G5 or vice versa?
-A synthesis of the relative strong points of each of the models is listed below.
+Is there a clear favorite between the Sony A7R III and the Panasonic G5?
+Below is a summary of the relative strengths of each of the two contestants.

 Reasons to prefer the Sony Alpha A7R III: